Uvalde begins to bury its dead in wake of school massacre

 "Our focus on Tuesday is on our families who lost loved ones.
 We begin burying our children tomorrow, the innocent victims of last week's murders at Robb Elementary School," Uvalde Mayor Don McLaughlin said in a statement announcing the cancellation of a scheduled city council meeting on Tuesday.

-Several large media outlets in Texas, including the Dallas Morning News and the Texas Tribune, will observe 21 minutes of silence - one minute for each of the victims - starting at 12 p.m.
-CDT on Tuesday.
+Several large media outlets in Texas, including the Dallas Morning News and the Texas Tribune, observed 21 minutes of silence - one minute for each of the victims - on Tuesday.

 "So many of us are grieving for the city of Uvalde, for the moms and dads and sisters and brothers, for husbands and daughters of those who will never again hear the laughter of their loved ones," KXAS-TV, an NBC affiliate in Dallas, said in a statement on its website.